-BEL.
-The bell character.
+BEL The bell character.
 A control character that activates an alarm or other attention devices when human attention is required.
 Synonym for console bell.

-benchmark.
-A program designed to test the relative performance of computers of different architectures, or of different implementations of an architecture.
+benchmark A program designed to test the relative performance of computers of different architectures, or of different implementations of an architecture.
 The combination of a rigorously specified workload and a method of quantifying the performance of a system when processing that workload.
 The performance metric is usually derived from the time required to process the workload.

-BER.
-See Basic Encoding Rules.
+BER See Basic Encoding Rules on page 2-19.

-Bezier cubic curve.
+Bezier cubic curve

 In GL, a cubic spline approximation to a set of four control points that passes through the first and fourth control points, and has a continuous slope where two spline segments meet.
-See also parametric cubic curve.
+See also parametric cubic curve on page 2-169.

-BGP.
-Border Gateway Protocol.
+BGP Border Gateway Protocol.

-bibliography.
-A list of documents referred to within a document.
+bibliography A list of documents referred to within a document.
 For each document, the following is generally listed: the author, the document, notes about the document, and sometimes notes about its author.

-bid.
-In the contention form of invitation or selection, an attempt to gain control of a line to transmit data.
+bid In the contention form of invitation or selection, an attempt to gain control of a line to transmit data.

-bidirectional.
-See shared port.
+bidirectional See shared port on page 2-217.

-big endian.
-An attribute of data representation that reflects how multi-octet data are stored in memory.
+big endian An attribute of data representation that reflects how multi-octet data are stored in memory.
 In big endian representation, the lowest addressed octet of a multi-octet data item is the most significant.
-See also endian and little endian.
+See also endian on page big endian order byte first.
+See also little endian order on page 2-131.